How to get an abortion in Malta:

 Article 241 (2) The same punishment shall be awarded against any woman who shall procure her own miscarriage, or who shall have consented to the use of the means by which the miscarriage is procured.’

-Because of this law, women who have an abortion in Malta face up to three years in prison.
-Doctors who carry out an abortion face up to four years in prison and may lose their licence to practice.
+Because of this law, women who have an abortion in Malta and doctors who perform an abortion in Malta may be charged in court.
 There are no exceptions to this law, which means if you are in Malta you cannot request an abortion for any reason – not even in cases of rape or other sexual crime, or cases where the baby will not survive after birth (known as fatal fetal anomaly).
 This makes Malta's law on abortion the strictest in the EU.

 I need an abortion - what are my options?